laiviet/nvidia-smi/README.md

 ## Compile

 Just as easy as follow.
-If you

 ```
 ./compile.sh